nf-core/dualrnaseq/docs/output.md

 * `*_quant_feature.gff3`:
   * Either host or pathogen gff file containing `quant` in place of gene features defined by `--gene_feature_gff_to_quantify_host` or `--gene_feature_gff_to_quantify_pathogen`, respectively.
 * `*_quant_feature_new_attribute.gff3`
-  * Pathogen gff file containing `quant` as gene feature and host gene attribute defined by `--host_gff_atribute` in place of pathogen attribute defined by `--pathogen_gff_atribute`.
+  * Pathogen gff file containing `quant` as gene feature and host gene attribute defined by `--host_gff_atribute` in place of pathogen attribute specified with `--pathogen_gff_atribute`.
 * `host_pathogen_htseq.gff`
   * Chimeric gff file used for quantification.
 * `*_htseq.tsv`
   * Annotations extracted from gff files for host or pathogen genes.
 * `reference_host_names.txt` and `reference_pathogen_names.txt`
   * List either host or pathogen reference names defined in the 1st column of gff file.
-Files are used to identify uniqly mapped, cross-mapped and multi-mapped reads in alignments generated by Star.
+Files are used to identify uniquely mapped, cross-mapped and multi-mapped reads in alignments generated by Star.

 ## Mapping statistics